Enke-bit/Enke-bit/README.md

 - ⚡ Fun fact **I always want to learn and improve.**

-- 🤖 for a time it was good
+- 🤖 For a time it was good

 <h3 align="left">Connect with me:</h3>
 <p align="left">